alexwishart/SwiftPersistenceTutorial/README.md

 `sudo gem install cocoapods`

-3. Open a terminal window and clone the FoodTracker application and Server:
+3. Open a terminal window and clone the FoodTracker application and server:

 `git clone https://github.com/Andrew-Lees11/SwiftPersistanceTutorial.git`

-4. Switch to the "completedFoodBackend" branch:
+4. Switch to the "completedFoodBackend" branch to pull in the backend code:
 ```
 cd SwiftPersistanceTutorial
 git checkout completedFoodBackend